Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Model

+\textit{Spatial and temporal correlation} --- Although our model (\ref{eqn:gpr_model}) models the data at each location separately, the covariance kernel $K_{\theta}$ in the $\mathcal{GP}$ prior is identical for all spatial locations $s \in 1,\dots, d$.
+Thus, spatial dependency patterns shared across all modeled climate fields and reanalysis data are partially reckoned in the optimization of $\theta$, since $\theta$ is shared among all locations.
+This is an explicit and also a different way of accounting for spatial dependency in data analysis, compared to the traditional approaches that often use neighborhood information when making inferences for spatial data.
+For temporal correlations, the proposed model could be extended to include lagged ensemble inputs, e.g. mapping $\text{concat}(x_{t-1}, x_t)$ to $y_t$.
+However, in a simulation study (Appendix B.1), we found no direct benefit of including lagged ensembles.

-\paragraph{Parameters} Rather than placing hyperpriors on the unknown parameters $\beta$, $\sigma^2$ and $\theta$, we estimate them by following the common approach for Gaussian process regression \citep{rasmussen2003gaussian}.
-We discuss our parameter estimation strategy in Section \ref{sec:prior_optimization} of the appendix.
-In addition to these obvious parameters, there are also several hidden parameters not appearing in Equation \ref{eqn:gpr_model}, which cannot be optimized directly.
+\textit{Parameters} --- Our model has $m+3$ unknown parameters, $\boldsymbol\beta, \sigma^2_w, \sigma^2_b$ and $\sigma^2$.
+Rather than placing hyperpriors on the unknown parameters $\boldsymbol\beta, \sigma^2_w, \sigma^2_b$ and $\sigma^2$, we estimate them using the maximum marginal likelihood approach for Gaussian process regression \citep{rasmussen2003gaussian}.
+We discuss our parameter estimation strategy in Section A of the appendix.

+In addition to these parameters, there are additional ``hyperparameters'' that determine the form of $K_{\theta}$, including the choice of activation function, the layer type / inductive biases, and the depth of the underlying network that cannot be optimized.
 These parameters define the architecture $A$ of the underlying neural network $\Phi_A$, which ultimately defines $K_{\theta}$.

-For simplicity, we assume fully connected layers with ReLU activations since this yields an analytical form for $K_{\theta}$.
-This simple architecture performed well in the experiments, so more complex layer types like convolutional layers were unnecessary.
-For the depth $L$, we found that predictive performance is relatively insensitive to $L$ for $3 \leq L \leq 30$, with $L = 10$ serving as a compromise between accuracy and runtime.
-For all experiments (Section \ref{sec:experiments}) and reanalysis results (Section \ref{sec:application}), we use $L = 10$.
+For simplicity, we employ fully connected layers with ReLU activations in our NNGP since this yields an analytical form for $K_{\theta}$.
+We found this simple architecture outperformed existing methods in our experiments, and hence more complex layers, such as convolutional layers \citep{goodfellow2016deep}, were not necessary.
+For the network depth $L$, we found that predictive performance is relatively insensitive to $L$ for $1 \leq L \leq 20$ (Section B.2.).
+For all experiments (Section \ref{sec:experiments}) and reanalysis results (Section \ref{sec:application}), we use $L = 10$ as a compromise between accuracy (over short and long term prediction) and runtime.

-\paragraph{Prediction} Given a new multi-model ensemble, say $X_m$ for $m > n$, we can integrate $X_m$ into a probabilistic forecast by computing the posterior prediction distribution of the unobserved reanalysis field $Y_m$.
-Let $Y_m(p)$ denote $Y_m$ at the location $p$, for all $1 \leq p \leq d$, and let $\vect{Y}(p)$ denote the $n \times 1$ vector $[Y_1(p),...,Y_n(p)]$.
-Then the posterior predictive distribution (Section \ref{sec:background:nngp}) of $Y_m(p)$ is given by
+\textit{Prediction} --- Given a new multi-model ensemble, say $x_F$ for a future time $F > T$, we can integrate $x_F$ into a probabilistic forecast by computing the posterior prediction distribution of the unobserved reanalysis field $y_F$.
+Let $y_F(s)$ denote $y_F$ at the location $s$, then